rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
         - when errors popup, prompt the user subtly with a contact form and discord (tell them we're constantly on Discord and check the contact form every hour or something)
-        - ⭐️ ability to leave a library
-            - in explore courses page, add a "leave library" next to the "go to Course" button when a user joins the course

         - voice mode based on textbook w/ knowledge bars of things you've covered so far and possibly quick lessons to make sure you know your stuff (insipired by gpt voice mode)
         - trending courses tab?
         - ⭐️ add leaderboard / game point tracking system (could be reworked later)once user base grows a bit (on every course, do all time and monthly)